Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 4. fermentative dyspepsia

 Task 8.
-Signs confirming the diagnosis of chronic pancreatitis can be obtained during:
+Signs confirming the diagnosis of chronic pancreatitis can be obtained by:

 1. gastroscopy, duodenography in conditions of hypotension